fabric8io/kubernetes-client/doc/CRD-generator.md

 The name of the field is restricted to the original `fieldName` and should be backed by a matching concrete field of the matching class.
 Getters, setters, and constructors are not taken into consideration.

+SchemaSwaps cannot currently be nested - if a more deeply nested class contains a swap for the same class and field, an exception will be thrown.

+The ScheamSwap annotation has an optional depth property, which is for advanced scenarios involving cyclic references.
+Since CRDs cannot directly represent cycles, the depth property may be used to control an unrolling of the representation in your CRD.
+A depth of 0, the default, performs the swap on the field without the originalType appearing in your CRD.
+A depth of n will allow the originalType to appear in the CRD up to a nesting depth of n, with the specified field at the nth level terminated by the targetType.

 ### Generating `x-kubernetes-preserve-unknown-fields: true`

 If a field or one of its accessors is annotated with